Hard vs. Soft Luggage

 If you're still thinking of hard-sided luggage as heavy and cumbersome, think again.
 Between state-of-the-art materials that are super strong yet lightweight and thoughtful design elements that make packing and handling your case an absolute breeze, hard-shell wheeled suitcases are a 21st-century marvel.

 But we didn't stop at great materials.
 Our wheeled cases roll smoothly through airports, hotels and cobblestone streets as a result of our best-in-class ball bearing wheels, and our aircraft-grade telescoping handles make traveling a breeze.
-Whether you travel light with our Jaunt carry-on that is sized to meet all major U.S. airline requirements or you're an over-packer who needs the two extra inches of space our Jaunt XL carry-on affords, you'll stay organized with the interior compression system, accessory pockets and water-resistant, washable lining.
+Whether you travel light with our Carry On that is sized to meet all major U.S. airline requirements or you're an over-packer who needs the two extra inches of space our Large Carry On affords, you'll stay organized with the interior compression system, accessory pockets and water-resistant, washable lining.

 The biggest advantage of a hard-sided case is solid protection for your belongings.
 Our cases take protecting you a step further with a water-repellent zipper and fully integrated TSA-approved lock.
-Our two checked-baggage options, the Journey and the Globetrotter, offer maximum space that won't weigh you down.
+Our two checked-baggage options, the Check In and the Large Check In, offer maximum space that won't weigh you down.